-Azimo is headquartered in London, UK, with customer service offices in Kraków, Poland.
+Azimo is headquartered in London, with customer service offices in Kraków, Poland.
 The company intends to open an office in Hong Kong and Ireland – the latter to assist with facilitating European business in the aftermath of Brexit.
-Azimo has raised $88m of venture capital and employs approximately 100 people.
+Azimo has raised $88m of venture capital to date, and employs approximately 100 people.

 Azimo is headquartered at the following address:

 Azimo has established local offices in the following countries: